bertuginal/real-estate-final-project/README.md

 <div align="center"><h1> :sparkles: REAL ESTATE FINAL PROJECT :sparkles: </h1></div>
 <div align="center"><h2> FMSS & Patika+ Fullstack Web Bootcamp </h2> </div>

+## ❓ What is this project?
+This project is a real estate website completion project developed as a full stack using Java, Spring Boot in the back-end and React and Next.js in the front-end.

+## 🔎 Overview

 ## ⚙️ BACK-END

 * [![Java][Java-logo]][Java-url]